zitongwu/AVSimulation-BoatAttack/README.md

 # Features
-  * Lidar sensor: support 35000 lidar points at 130 fps
+  * Lidar sensor: support 35000 lidar points at 130 fps，vertically and horizontally adjustable angles
   * Semantic Segmentation of objects by tags
   * UX for creating ships and drawing navigation route for it at runtime